benhook1013/space-game/PLAN.md

 - [x] Create GitHub repository (`space-game`)
   - Public (to use GitHub CI for free)
   - [x] Add `README.md`
 - [x] Add `.gitignore` for Flutter: https://github.com/github/gitignore/blob/main/Dart.gitignore
   - [x] Use FVM with `fvm_config.json` to pin the Flutter SDK version
+- [ ] Run `fvm flutter doctor` and `fvm flutter pub get` to verify the toolchain
 - [ ] Connect Codex to the repo (or copy-paste code via GitHub Mobile / Codespaces)
 - [ ] Optional: Use GitHub Mobile + Replit or Termux for light editing
 - [x] Add `LICENSE` file (MIT)